 The upside for manufacturers and, hopefully, for the rest of us, is that 5G compatibility is much cheaper to build in than 4G.
 In addition, 5G networks are intended to allow connection by any kind of device, even low-cost, low-power devices.
 One of the purposes in this is to genuinely connect the world and everything in it.

 One big issue with any wireless data transmission is latency, or lag.
 Latency can make some applications impractical, but 5G brings sub-1ms latency to our fingertips.
 This means much better VR and augmented reality, and even a much better implementation of systems for driverless cars.
 If you are in a driverless car, the last thing you need is a delay between the car in front hitting the brakes and your car doing the same.
 With 5G network speed and the very low latency, we might actually start seeing driverless cars instead of just vague promises about delivery times.

-It is expected that the 5G standard will be finalized in 2018, with devices becoming available in early 2019.
+Lets wrap up our 4G vs 5G article and see what the timeline is.
+It’s expected that the 5G standard will be finalized in 2018, with devices becoming available in early 2019.
 This ties in with announcements from primary smartphone chip provider Qualcomm.
 The makers have said their 5G modem technology will be incorporated into chips by 2019.
 Above that, we’re not really sure.
 In theory, 2019 can be as many as 23 months away or it can be as little as 11 months.
 Either way, it’s certain that the likes of Samsung and Apple will be looking for firm chip delivery dates.
-Designing the Apple X3 and Galaxy S25, or whatever, will take time, so they will surely bring pressure to bear.
+Designing the next best smartphone, will take time, so they will surely bring pressure to bear.
 With what 5G promises, it’s also likely that we’ll see major revolutions in both iOS and Android.
 There’s no doubt plans are afoot to exploit what the 5G networks can do.